philliphenslee/coreos-ec2-cloudformation/README.md

 ### Overview
 CoreOS provides excellent documentation, and you can get up and running quickly with the stack available on the CoreOS site.
 In a quest to use DNS for service discovery, and have the ability to scale my worker/minion nodes independently, I created a CloudFormation template.
 The template creates a three node service cluster, and creates an auto scale group for the worker instances.

+The template automates the process of creating the DNS SRV records and A records.
+Then creates security group, launches three instances to form the service cluster.
+Finally creating the auto scaling group to create the worker instances.

 ![coreos-cluster](http://ph2.us/github/coreos-ec2-cloudformation/aws-etcd2-cluster-prod.png)